In hoc signo vinces: History

 The phrase appears prominently placed as a motto on a ribbon unfurled with a passion cross to its left, beneath a window over the Scala Regia, adjacent to the equestrian statue of Emperor Constantine, in the Vatican.
 Emperors and other monarchs, having paid respects to the Pope, descended the Scala Regia, and would observe the light shining down through the window, with the motto, reminiscent of Constantine's vision, and be reminded to follow the Cross.

-In the fifth century, the Christian rulers of the Kingdom of Aksum in Ethiopia imitated Constantine's motto, with coins minted (in Ge'ez) saying "With this cross you shall conquer."